 As a general rule, cruise ships are big.
-Although there’s been a definite surge in the popularity of smaller, more intimate ships, it is clear that 2010 is the year of the behemoth when it comes to the major cruise lines.
-The best and most obvious example would be Royal Caribbean’s Oasis of the Seas, which debuts in December 2009.
-This enormous ship has a passenger capacity of 5,400 people – a number that is higher than the population of many small towns.
+Although there’s been a definite surge in the popularity of smaller, more intimate ships, it is clear that bigger is better when it comes to the major cruise lines.
+The best and most obvious example would be Royal Caribbean’s Oasis of the Seas, which debuted in December 2009.
+This behemoth ship has a passenger capacity of 5,400 people – a number that is higher than the population of many small towns.
 Meanwhile, the Celebrity Solstice clocks in at 2,850 passengers, while Royal Caribbean’s Independence can hold up to 3,634 people.

 More Dining Options